Integrity and

 words.

 Express regret positively.
-Don't repeat negative words or describe negative
+Don't repeat negative words or describe negative actions.

-regret to might know what you regret.
+know what you regret.

 Apologize only to the person who you think you interfered with or distracted.

-them won't cause more interference or distraction.
+acknowledging it to them won't cause more interference or distraction.

 After you've apologized for interfering with or distracting someone, don't talk